christophsjones/weeklongpuzzleserver/README.md

 mysql -u root -p < db_examples
 ```

-How to remove test puzzles: log into MySQL and drop all the tables :P restart server
+How to remove test puzzles: log into MySQL and drop all the tables.
+Remove the PDFs from /puzzles.
+Restart server

 Change the contact_name in puzzleserver.py to your own email address!!